Derpumu/Pacifist/.test/scenarios.md

 - Nanobots available ("Nano" -> 5 techs)
 - Technology "Heavy utility vest" is present
 - technology "laser" removed
+- placing a mass driver does not crash
 - new game does not crash